 UVC Disinfection: The New Standard of Care?

 The COVID-19 pandemic has also brought to light the importance of surfaces receiving a measured dose of UVC energy, in order to ensure all areas of a room are adequately disinfected.
 Devices that rely on a fixed cycle time and/or multiple positions around the room provide inefficient disinfection and missed areas.
-A precise, measured dose of UVC energy minimizes that risk by calculating the time needed to react to room variables – such as size, geometry, surface reflectivity and the amount and location of equipment in the room.
+A precise, measured dose of UVC energy minimizes that risk by calculating the time needed to react to room variables – such as size, geometry, surface reflectivity, and the amount and location of contents in the room.

 Click here to read more about Tru-D's technology.